What happens at a Catholic funeral?

 The three parts of a Catholic funeral — the vigil, the funeral Mass, and the rite of committal — plus where cremation now fits under current Church guidance.

-A Catholic funeral is built from three connected rites that move the person from death to burial: the vigil, the funeral Mass, and the rite of committal.
-Together they are called the Order of Christian Funerals.
-A family can include all three or work with their parish to adapt them, and the funeral home coordinates the practical side around the church's schedule.
+A Catholic funeral is built from three connected rites that carry the person from death to burial: the vigil (the wake), the funeral Mass, and the rite of committalat the grave.
+Together the U.S. bishops call them the Order of Christian Funerals.
+A family can include all three or, with the parish, adapt them to circumstances; the funeral home handles the practical side around the church's schedule.

 The vigil (the wake)